marcom/RNAstructure.jl/README.md

 Some programs make exceptions to these rules, check the manual pages of the RNAstructure programs for details on any differences.

+### Note: Overriding energy parameter directories

+The environment variables `RNASTRUCTURE_JL_DATAPATH` can be set to override the directory where energy parameters are read from.
+For the `cyclefold_*` functions the environment variable is called `RNASTRUCTURE_JL_CYCLEFOLD_DATAPATH`.

+In the original RNAstructure program these environment variables are called `DATAPATH` and `CYCLEFOLD_DATAPATH`. `RNAstructure.jl` (this package) sets these environment variables automatically to the corresponding installation directory of the `RNAstructure_jll` binary package.
+The names of the env vars were changed to avoid clashes with possible settings you might already have in your shell startup files from a pre-existing manual RNAstructure installation, which could be a different version and have different parameters.
+In this way, you can be sure that this package uses the correct parameters, while still allowing to override them if necessary.

 ### Minimum free energy (MFE) and structure